MitkoDG/movie-spa/README.md

-This is a project about JavaScript SPA.
+This is a project about JavaScript SPA without using libraries.

 App details:
 - you can register and login yourself ( or use demo account admin@abv.bg / admin )
 - when you login, you are able to add new Movie
+- details view for each movie where if you are the creator of the movie you have options - edit and delete
-- planning to add details, edit, delete and like functionality
+- like functionality exept if you are the owner

 Try it now -> [Demo](https://movies-spa.dimitargegov.com/) !!!